KayFrimp/alx-low_level_programming/0x00-hello_world/README.md

 My first hello world in c programming
 1. 0-preprocessor runs a C file through the preprocessor and save the result into another file.

+2. 1-compiler compiles a C file but does not link.